AshAvalanche/ash-docs/docs/console/reference/cloud-credentials.md

   - Click on the `Create Secret` button.
   - Select the `Azure` secret type.
   - Pick a name for your secret, e.g., `my-azure-credentials`.
-  - Paste the Subscription ID, Applcation ID and Application Password generated in the previous step.
+  - Paste the Subscription ID, Application ID, and Application Password generated in the previous step.
   - Click on the `Create` button.

 ![Ash Console Azure secret create](/img/ash-console-create-azure-secret.png)